ianbl8/advent2022/README.md

 ## Day 2 - Let's Get Blinky!
 Basic circuits in the [breadboard](https://wiring.org.co/learning/tutorials/breadboard/).
 LEDs and their polarity: long leg, anode `+`; short leg, cathode `-`.
 Resistors and where to use them.
 Indentation and `while` loops in Python.
 Creating a circuit with 3 LEDs and 3 resistors, and writing code to turn these LEDs on and off.

+## Day 3 - Bashing Buttons!
+Adding buttons to circuits, and using pull downs to ensure voltage is low to start with.
+Conditions (`if`, `elif`, `else`) - and toggling values.